wkhere/stackless/Doc/library/os.rst

    Unix 95, Unix 98, and others).
 Some platforms define additional names as well.
    The names known to the host operating system are given as the keys of the ``confstr_names`` dictionary.
 For configuration variables not included in that mapping, passing an integer for *name* is also accepted.
-Availability:
-   Unix.

    If the configuration value specified by *name* isn't defined, ``None`` is returned.